safespring/web/content/geant/price.md

 ### Flavors without local disk
 Central block storage can be purchased for the instances.
 See "Central block storage" in the price list.
-See configurations in the [service catalogue](/geant/service-catalogue/infrastructure/#compute-without-local-storage).
+See configurations for flavors without local disk in the [service catalogue](/geant/service-catalogue/infrastructure/#compute-without-local-storage).

 | Product ID         | vCPU | RAM (GB) | Local disc (GB) | Hourly | 30 days  |
 |--------------------|------|----------|-----------------|--------|----------|